 Who can participate in the Convergence Innovation Competition (CIC)?

-All Georgia Tech students, both graduate and undergraduate, are eligible to participate.
-Recent graduates who were enrolled in the previous semester are also eligible.
+All Georgia Tech students, both undergraduate and graduate as well as recent graduates who were enrolled the previous semester can participate.

 I don't have many app development skills.
 Can I still participate?